Skip to content

 Notes and tips

 • While all fields are technically marked as optional, you will probably get the best results if you include address, region, postalcode, and country.
-(Why not locality?
-Sometimes these do not match up with postal addresses; experiment with what works for your use case.)

 • Be sure to read Determining Result Quality and our best practices